AT: Smoky Mountain Hiking Club (TN/NC)

 Leaving Spence Field brings you to a sequence of vistas, the most famous and incredible of which is Rocky Top.
 On a clear day, the 360-degree view stretches on for miles.
 On a more typical Smoky Mountain morning covered in dense fog, you feel as though you have found a secret passage up into the clouds as you emerge from a tunnel of mountain laurel onto the bare and rocky peak.
 Following Rocky Top are many more balds, gaps, and other viewpoints worth taking a short break at to soak in the view.

 Leaving the gaps and a string of well-built shelters brings you to perhaps the most iconic part of the trail as well as the highest point of the AT—Clingman's Dome.
 Pray for the typical mountain fog to clear as you climb the observation tower (along with the better-smelling visitors who parked a mile away) for spectacular views.
 Descend among the firs into a beautiful old growth forest before coming to Newfound Gap, the easiest place to hitchhike to Tennessean or Carolinian civilization.

-, the only stone Western-style fire tower in the park (like a lighthouse on a mountain).
+The shorter northern half of the park offers two more must-sees—Charlie's Bunion, a spectacular rock outcropping, and Mt.
+Cammerer/Sharp Top Fire Tower, the only stone Western-style fire tower in the park (like a lighthouse on a mountain).
 The pattern of well-built shelters with comfortable wooden bunks continues throughout the trail.
 So does the flora, so keep your eyes peeled for trillium, violets, and irises.
 If you feel like extending your hike, cut down the mountain to the Big Creek Trail for Midnight Hole.